 Types of Sequences in Shanghai Rummy

-• Three of a Kind – Two aces and a set of three cards
+• Three of a kind: two aces and a set of three cards.

-• Two sets of three cards
+• Two sets of three cards each.

-• One set of three cards and a sequence of four cards
+• One set of three cards and a sequence of four cards.

-• Two sequences of four cards
+• Two sequences of four cards each.

-• Three sets of three cards
+• Three sets of three cards each.

-• One set of three cards and two sequences of four cards
+• One set of three cards and two sequences of four cards each.

-• Three sequences of four cards
+• Three sequences of four cards.

-• One sequence of seven cards and one set of three cards
+• One sequence of seven cards and one set of three cards.

-• One sequence of five cards and one sequence of six cards
+• One sequence of five cards and one sequence of six cards.

 How to Win in Shanghai Rummy

-• Cards 2 to 10 carry 10 points each
+• Cards 2 to 10 carry 10 points each.

-• All the face cards carry 10 points each
+• All the face cards carry 10 points each.

-• Aces carry 15 points
+• Aces carry 15 points each.

-• Jokers carry 25 points
+• Jokers carry 25 points each.

-• 2 of Spades and Clubs carry 50 points each
+• 2 of Spades and Clubs carry 50 points each.

-As you have seen, Shanghai Rummy is a great game to play!
+Shanghai Rummy is a great game to play!
 Try your luck in this exciting variation and have great fun!
-To know more about and other variation of rummy, visit the ‘Rummy Variation’ section and learn more about other rummy games.
+To learn to play other variations of rummy, visit our “Rummy Variation” section.